happypeter/edocs/table-saw.md

   - don't leave the smaller part between the blade and fence https://youtu.be/5ADbrYJtDP8?t=234
     - two reasons: 1. small things fly esaily, 2. kickbacks do not happen on the oppsite side of the fence
   - what is a kickback https://youtu.be/5ADbrYJtDP8?t=184

-  - change your push block
-    - so that you don't lean over the blade https://youtu.be/eUx8oTIALmg?t=1305

 - install circular
   - blade position